 We have audited the attached Balance Sheet of Asit C Mehta Financial

-on these financial statements based on our audit.
+financial statements based on our audit.

 We conducted our audit in accordance with the auditing standards